DuroMax vs DuroStar

 Are DuroMax and DuroStar the same company?

-DuroMax holds a Tier B reliability rating with a score of 70 out of 100, while DuroStar sits at Tier C with 58 out of 100.
-This gives DuroMax a notable advantage in long-term dependability based on the available data.
+Based on the available data, DuroMax holds a Tier B reliability rating with a score of 70 out of 100, while DuroStar is rated Tier C at 58 out of 100.
+This gives DuroMax a clear edge in long-term dependability.

 Is DuroStar a good budget alternative to DuroMax?